Bathwater is a powerful and extraordinary piece of drama. It has left me changed. Courageous and compelling poetry from a very talented writer.

 HERE: A CELEBRATION OF HULL

-Matt Holborn Quartet Plus Vicky Foster & The Broken Orchestra, Emily Render & Tom Kay and Late Night Marauders’ Ruth Scott & James Wood
+Matt Holborn Quartet Plus Vicky Foster & The Broken Orchestra, Emily Render & Tom Kay and Late Night Marauders’ Ruth Scott & James Wood.

-This special Hull celebration culminates with the world premiere of jazz violinist Matt Holborn’s new suite Here, inspired by Hull’s history, people and sense of place and commissioned as part of our Kickstart Commissions programme.Six of the city’s finest artists open the double bill with a programme of new music, spoken word and classic soul and jazz covers inspired by Ray Charles, Nina Simone, Etta James and Tom Waits to name a few.
+This special Hull celebration culminates with the world premiere of jazz violinist Matt Holborn’s new suite Here, inspired by Hull’s history, people and sense of place and commissioned as part of our Kickstart Commissions programme.
+Six of the city’s finest artists open the double bill with a programme of new music, spoken word and classic soul and jazz covers inspired by Ray Charles, Nina Simone, Etta James and Tom Waits to name a few.

 FREEDOM SESSIONS: HOME

 Written by The Broken Orchestra & Vicky Foster.
-A new commission for Freedom Festival 2021: Come and see earth with new eyes.
+A new commission for Freedom Festival 2021: Come and see Earth with new eyes.
 The Broken Orchestra and Vicky Foster will share this specially commissioned live soundscape and spoken word performance beneath Luke Jerram’s Gaia, inside the stunning Hull Minster, which will be lined with trees, courtesy of The Woodland Trust.

 WHITEFRIARGATE POET-IN-RESIDENCE

-A new poem has been commissioned to celebrate the area of Whitefriargate for World Poetry Day 2021.Hull’s High Street Heritage Action Zone (HSHAZ) has partnered with Humber Mouth literature festival and Wrecking Ball Press to commission poet Vicky Foster as Whitefriargate’s poet-in-residence for 2021, Vicky Foster will draw on key features of the historic street to highlight its long standing role in the story of the city and the people who live and work there.
+A new poem has been commissioned to celebrate the area of Whitefriargate for World Poetry Day 2021.
+Hull’s High Street Heritage Action Zone (HSHAZ) has partnered with Humber Mouth literature festival and Wrecking Ball Press to commission poet Vicky Foster as Whitefriargate’s poet-in-residence for 2021, Vicky Foster will draw on key features of the historic street to highlight its long-standing role in the story of the city and the people who live and work there.
+Read more here.

 LIVE PERFORMANCE // WORD CLUB

 Join us for another WORD CLUB ZOOM extravaganza with three fabulous headline poets, namely Hull's BBC RADIO 4's poetry star, Vicky Foster, the brilliant Martin Figura and reading from her debut solo pamphlet the wonderful Rachel Davies.
-The usual open mic slots are available and you're welcome to join our famous after hour party as we natter into the small hours.
+The usual open mic slots are available and you're welcome to join our famous after-hour party as we natter into the small hours.

-COLUMNIST ANNOUNCMENT // THE HULL STORY
+COLUMNIST ANNOUNCEMENT// THE HULL STORY

 We are delighted to welcome four new columnists to The Hull Story.